PLAY THERAPY

 🌿 Non-Directive Play Therapy: A Journey to Healing and Growth

-Non-directive play therapy is a transformative, child-centered approach grounded in the belief that children possess an innate capacity to heal when given the right environment.
+Non-directive play therapy is a transformative, child-centred approach grounded in the belief that children possess an innate capacity to heal when given the right environment.
 Through the natural language of play, children are invited into a safe, unstructured space where they can explore their emotions, experiences, and inner world at their own pace.

-This approach honors the child’s autonomy, allowing them to take the lead—choosing how to engage with materials, express feelings, and navigate challenges in a way that feels safe and authentic.
+This approach honours the child’s autonomy, allowing them to take the lead—choosing how to engage with materials, express feelings, and navigate challenges in a way that feels safe and authentic.
 It is through this freedom that deep healing begins.

 Play becomes a gateway to regulation, and through the therapeutic relationship, children learn co-regulation—an essential step toward building self-regulation.
 The playroom becomes a space where trust is built, emotional expression is welcomed, and growth unfolds organically.
 With a focus on the roots of change, non-directive play therapy creates a profoundly respectful, holistic space that nurtures the child’s mind, body, and spirit.